gonzo-engineering/soli/app/src/lib/static-pages/terms-of-service.md

 ### 4. Payments to Artists

-Each time you stream a track, part of your token balance goes directly to the artist at you.
-Our payout system is transparent and explained [here](/about#payments).
+Each time you stream a track, part of your token balance goes directly to the artist.
+Our payout system is transparent and explained [here](/remuneration).

 ### 5. Platform Access